-I’d be lying if I said I wasn’t a completely hopeless Potterhead.
+I would be lying if I said I wasn’t a completely hopeless Potterhead with big dreams of one day ride the Hogwarts Express.
 I was lucky enough to work in a bookstore during those last few glorious years where J.K.
 Rowling still blessed us with her writing; you can bet I was always beelining for the HP aisle at the end of my shift and getting that much-coveted first-sold Harry Potter book the day before they even went on sale — haven’t had that sweet of a job perk since, if I’m honest!

 The hike from the train station to the viewing point takes about an hour there and back; it’s very well-marked and you absolutely cannot get lost.
 The hike is uphill for the second half but it was nothing that even I couldn’t manage.

 Another option, if you have waterproof hiking shoes, is to walk down towards the river, cross the small wooden bridge, take a left and hike up the mountain on the right-hand side; weather permitting, you’ll be rewarded with shots like these.
 I initially planned on doing that but didn’t have the proper footwear and the ground was muddy.

 What we call the Hogwarts Express is actually the Jacobite Train, which runs the 84-mile stretch separating Fort William from Mallaig on the West Highland Railway Line.

-- My schedule was a bit extreme, but I have no doubt true Harry Potter fans will agree that it was very much worth it.
-I got the early ScotRail train from Fort William to Glenfinnan, which left me with ample time to complete the hike, set up my equipment, record the train passing over the viaduct, cry a little bit, hike down to and visit the Jacobite monument and get back to the train station to grab a bite in the dining car just in time for the next train to Mallaig.
+My schedule was a bit extreme, but I have no doubt true Harry Potter fans will agree that it was very much worth it.
+I got the early regular ScotRail service from Fort William to Glenfinnan, which left me with ample time to complete the hike, set up my equipment, record the train passing over the viaduct at 10:45, cry a little bit, hike down to and visit the Jacobite monument and get back to the train station to grab a bite in the dining car just in time for the next train to Mallaig.